The Scottish Highlands hides a multitude of sins…

 Agente segreto al servizio di Madame Sin – Trailer, CG Entertainment and photos © ABC Television

 In her campy, vampy villainess role, Bette Davis is Madam Sin (1972).
-This is a film of the same name.
+This is a TV pilot movie of the same name.
 This film somehow (sadly) slipped my radar for the last two Bette Davis blogathons.
 It did happily get my attention this year.
-This not just for the appearance of Davis, in one of the best of her later roles.
+This was not just for the appearance of Davis, in one of the best of her later roles.

 Here she camps and vamps it up with the support from Robert Wagner, Denholm Elliott, Gordon Jackson and Roy Kinnear.
 But I watched it primarily for its setting of the country I still think of as home, with the Scottish Highlands in all its glory.